McLargo/mkdown-docs/docs/devops/k8s.md

 Install and run minikube to have a local cluster for k8s in local.
 If minikube is running, automatically context/namespace is updated to use then one's from minikube.
 If you are working with other k8s cluster, keep in mind this change.
-Always doble-check for namespace or context before deploying to the cluster.
+Always double-check for namespace or context before deploying to the cluster.
 To work with cluster outside local, either you stop minikube or change namespace.
 Careful, when you stop minikube, context/namespace are set to null, so your kube commands won't be pointing to any context.
 You need to explicitly set again